Xin00163/CV/Readme.md

 ## Skills

-#### Quick Learner
-  Since I started learning coding, I have always been picking up new technologies quickly.
-As someone who have never heard of massively multiuser online game, I went on to create one with my teammates within a week: [MMOG](https://github.com/Xin00163/mmog).

-  I also attended a one-day React Native course at CodeBar and worked a Snapchat app clone: https://github.com/Xin00163/SnapApp.

 #### Problem solving
   To reduce repetitive manual work and streamline working process I initiated two projects while working in Yoox Net-A-Porter's Product Editorial team: